-For further information about FGM see DSCBs safeguarding children procedures; Safeguarding Children at Risk of Abuse through Female Genital Mutilation (FGM).
+For information about identifying the risk of FGM, including where FGM may be imminent or where FGM has already taken place, see DSCBs safeguarding children procedures; Safeguarding Children at Risk of Abuse Through Female Genital Mutilation (FGM) chapter, section 2.
+Identifying Female Children and Women at Risk.

-All concerns about female genital mutilation (FGM) must be reported to the Designated Safeguarding Lead or their deputy
+All concerns about domestic abuse, 'honour based' violence, forced marriage and FGM must be reported to the Designated Safeguarding Lead